 Ironically, while the prime statutory responsibility of municipal policymakers is supposed to be to consider the well-being and interests of their community, one study participant noted that "in a cost-benefit analysis of flood risk, the only [parties] that win are the ones who put a lot of people in the floodplain."
-This participant, along with several others, noted that municipalities are exposed to backward incentives in relation to the topic of floodplain mapping - municipalities are often incentivized to not create flood maps, as this thereby enables them to avoid financial and political accountability when flooding does occur.
+This participant, along with

+"A key factor that many cities identified to limit flood risk was the need for provinces/territories to incentivize municipal actions to reduce current exposure, and to limit risks linked to new development and re-development in low-lying coastal areas and on floodplains." several others, noted that municipalities are exposed to backward incentives in relation to the topic of floodplain mapping - municipalities are often incentivized to not create flood maps, as this thereby enables them to avoid financial and political accountability when flooding does occur.
 Instead of restricting the municipalities which fail to develop floodplain mapping from receiving funds following a flood, municipalities without flood maps often find it easier to apply for, and consequently receive, federal recovery funding.
 Therefore, it is currently the case that municipalities directly and immediately benefit from not developing floodplain maps and thus clearly have little to no incentive to develop and keep them upto-date.
 To redress this limitation, survey respondents recommended that up-to-date and comprehensive flood maps be made a requirement to receive federal recovery support following catastrophic flooding events.